 Be careful not to rock your hips.
-They should be kept as stable as possible by keeping your core and glutes engaged.
+Keep them as stable as possible by keeping your core and glutes engaged.
 Slow down if you feel them moving.

 In this challenging move, you’ll reap all the benefits of a regular isometric plank while also getting a cardio workout.
 You can perform this exercise from either the standard forearm plank position or the push-up position.

-- Maintaining a tight core and good form, splay your legs as your jump them out to their respective sides away from your body.
+- Maintaining a tight core and good form, splay your legs as you jump them out to their respective sides away from your body.

 - Jump them back in and out rapidly and repetitively, keeping your hips down so that you’re still in a straight line from your head to your feet.

 This is another anti-rotational exercise, but the focus is on your obliques, the muscles of your side of the torso that help with bending and rotational movements.

 - Lie on your side with your legs stacked on top of each other.

 - Push up and straighten the arm on the side of your body that is resting on the ground so that your whole body lifts up into the air.
 Your arm remains straight, your legs remain straight, and your feet stay stacked one on top of the other.

 - Concentrate on pushing your top hip up to the ceiling.

 - Hold this position for 30 seconds, or stop early if your form waivers.